-Our mental health plays an important roll in how we feel and function on a daily basis.
+Our mental health plays an important role in how we feel and function on a daily basis.
 It also affects our ability to cope with challenges in life.
 Mental and physical health go hand in hand; if we take care of our bodies, our minds benefit, and vice versa.

-- Mental health is used as an umbrella term for mental wellbeing, mental health problems and mental health disorders.
+Mental health is used as an umbrella term for mental wellbeing, mental health problems and mental health disorders.

 The state of our mental health changes throughout life and is affected by several factors.
-These include genetic vulnerabilities, our childhood, what happens to us in life, our financial and social situations, habits and behaviours, our ability to cope with stress, and more.
+These include genetic vulnerabilities, experiences from our childhood, what happens to us in life, our financial and social situations, habits and behaviours, our ability to cope with stress, and more.

 We can change some of the things that affect our mental health, such as our habits and behaviours.
 However, our genetic setup and conditions around us growing up are more difficult to change.